blitzzz-303/dbt-forecast/readme.md

 ## Introduction
 dbt-forecast is an experimental project aimed at providing a more user-friendly and accurate forecast experience for Snowflake.
-The forecast solution is implemented as a Stored Procedure within Snowflake's integrated Python environment (Snowpark).
+The forecast solution is implemented as a UDF (user define function) within Snowflake's integrated Python environment (Snowpark).

 The current version of the project supports forecasting for one category, allowing the user to forecast multiple products with a single run.
-In the future, this feature will be further enhanced to provide more granular analysis and improve overall accuracy.

-Please note that the package is not currently compatible with the generate_schema_name feature in dbt, but this issue will be addressed in future releases.
+The forecast is generated using Facebook's Prophet, a time series forecasting tool that is optimized for time series with clear trends and seasonality.

-For testing purposes, you can use the retail sales forecast dataset available on Kaggle (https://www.kaggle.com/code/aremoto/retail-sales-forecast/data?select=stores+data-set.csv).
+For testing purposes, you can use the retail sales forecast dataset available on Kaggle (https://www.kaggle.com/datasets/manjeetsingh/retaildataset?resource=download).
 The dataset is already included in the seed.

 ## Prophet or ARIMA
 When choosing between Prophet and ARIMA for time series forecasting, it's important to consider the complexity and required expertise of each model.